 Photo: University of Massachusetts-Lowell goaltender and Winnipeg Jets prospect Connor Hellebuyck is having another fine season for the River Hawks, sporting a goals-against average under 2.00 for a second straight season while posting a .939 save percentage (courtesy of Richard T Gagnon/Getty Images)

-The opening month of the 2013-14 NCAA hockey season featured some fantastic finishes and great performances by a number of NHL prospects.
-Hockey’s Future takes a look back what happened during the month of October.
-Unless otherwise noted, all stats are current as of November 3rd.
+The final full month of the 2013-14 NCAA season saw teams jostling for post-season conference positioning and some fantastic performances by NHL collegiate prospects.
+Hockey’s Future takes a look back at the more notable performances that took place in the month of February.
+Unless otherwise noted, all stats are current as of March 3rd.

 Photo: Notre Dame defenseman and Chicago Blackhawks prospect Stephen Johns will cap off his college career with his most productive offensive season for the Fighting Irish (courtesy of Zumapress/Icon SMI)

 This season, the NCAA features an array of outstanding NHL-drafted defensemen and many of them, particularly underclassmen, have been left off this year’s list.
 The ten defensemen ranked here are all having excellent seasons with their respective teams and have made tremendous strides in their development.

 Photo: Kings back-up goaltender Martin Jones is one of several top prospects to have made an impact for the Kings at the NHL level in 2013-14 (courtesy of Jamie Sabau/NHLI via Getty Images)

 The fall Top 20 list for the Los Angeles Kings saw the rise of some question marks about players like Jordan Weal, Nikolai Prokhorkin, and Jonny Brodzinski.
 Could they excel in new surroundings?
 Could they follow up strong years with better ones?
 How will they progress from the previous season?